WEBINAR | From Infrastructure to Impact: EM & Micro-CT in Materials Core Facilities

 Measuring Pores, Fibers, and Structural Variability

 SEM imaging clearly revealed the open-pore structure of the PP separator.
-Pore sizes ranged from 20 to 140 nm, with an average of 59 nm, and fiber thickness spanned 20 to 211 nm, averaging 71 nm.
+Pore sizes ranged from 20 nm to 140 nm, with an average of 59 nm, and fiber thickness spanned 20 nm to 211 nm, averaging 71 nm.
 These wide distributions indicate significant structural variability — a key consideration for separator reliability.

 Variance in porosity can affect both electrochemical efficiency and mechanical integrity, especially in ultra-thin designs.
 These measurements can be used to inform quality control criteria or guide process optimization for safer battery production.